 Lifespan Case Management is the only provider of professional, licensed, social work and nursing services in the Tallahassee area.
-Our staff services include: in-home or facility assessment of client needs; medication management, assistance with medical appointments and follow-up; liaison services between physicians and family; coordination of client placement in the most appropriate residential setting; assistance with placement adjustment; and the arrangement and monitoring of services to best meet the needs and preferences of the client.
+Our staff services include: in-home or facility assessment of client needs; medication management, assistance with medical appointments and follow-up; liaison services between physicians and family; coordination of client placement in the most appropriate residential setting; assistance with placement adjustment and the arrangement and monitoring of services to best meet the needs and preferences of the client.
 Lifespan social workers and nurses have more than two decades of experience meeting the diverse needs of clients and their families in the north Florida area.
 They are thoroughly familiar with and ready to bring the full array of professional services and resources the area has to offer to help meet the needs of their clients.
-52
+Hours: 9:00 am - 4:00 pm.
+For more information, email Lifespancasemanagementllc@gmail.com